 It’s great that you get a HEPA filter included.
 But we’re a bit disappointed that the only cleaning tool you receive is a crevice tool.
 It would’ve been nice to get more extras from this model.

-The capabilities of this handheld machine bests most traditional machines.
-For one, it has wet/dry functionality.
-It’s 7500 pascals strong, yet it’s a quiet machine too.
+The capabilities of this handheld machine beats most traditional machines.
+For one, it has high-performance washable filter It’s 6000 pascals strong, yet it’s a quiet machine too.
 Plus, it can give you up to half an hour of run time.

 Why We Love It

 The Novete Handheld is an all-rounder that you can use on various surfaces.
 Use it on hard floors, carpets, upholstery, furniture, or fabrics.
-Even better, try using it on your stairs, or inside your car to see how versatile it is.
+Even better, try using it on your keyboard and desktop, or inside your car to see how versatile it is.

-For a handheld vacuum, 7500 pascals is a lot.
+For a handheld vacuum, 6000 pascals is a lot.
 The suction in this machine works extra well with the HEPA filter.
 You’ll have better air quality and easier removal of dirt, debris, and hair.
+You also have the option to select using either 4500 pascals suction power or the stronger one, 6,000 pascals.

 Keep In Mind